White Men Can't Jump

 White Men Can't Jump is a 1992 American sports comedy film written and directed by Ron Shelton.
 It stars Wesley Snipes and Woody Harrelson as streetball hustlers.
 The film was released in the United States on March 27, 1992, by 20th Century Fox.

+The film received generally positive reviews from critics and was a box office success.
+A loose video game adaptation was released in 1995, while a remake film was released in 2023.